Real Estate School-Based Traineeships (SBAT NSW)

 • Stay at school with your friends and finish your final years

-• Gain valuable work experience and get a head start on your career!
+• Gain valuable future skills, work experience and get a head start on your career

-Traineeships are a proven pathway to well-paid jobs in a diverse range of careers.
-In NSW, traineeships are also fee free.
+School-based trainees are given a proven pathway to well-paid jobs in a diverse range of careers and career opportunities.
+Upon completion of your SBAT, you may gain an industry recognised national qualification.
+In NSW, traineeships are also fee-free.

 REINSW will help you by providing: